 Opossums are famous for their defense mechanism of “playing opossum”.
 Their body becomes stiff and they exude a foul odor from anal glands which imitates the odor of a dead and decaying creature.
 This hopefully wards off any possible threat to their security.

 They seldom make their own entrance point if it takes too much work.
-They’ll use holes made by other creatures, Raccoon Tracks, open base vents, holes in damaged soffits, or alternative spaces available in or around your residence.
+They’ll use holes made by other creatures, Wildlife Removal Orlando FL, open base vents, holes in damaged soffits, or alternative spaces available in or around your residence.
 They’re also carriers of dog and cat fleas in addition to several different parasites which may be transmitted to pets and people.
 Oftentimes, if your pet is infested with fleas may be a sign that you might have a visitor staying in or around your home.

 A wildlife relocation expert might be able to help you in getting rid of the unwanted visitor.
 This may be best accomplished through live trapping, relocation, and closing off entry points.
 Limiting all food resources will even help keep these animals from attempting to enter your dwelling.
 This includes feeding pets inside and securing your garbage cans, since they might offer a simple meal for a hungry opossum.